Ecuador Resort Eco-Lodge

 Bus Schedules -- getting to Black Sheep Inn

-For bus travel to Black Sheep Inn, the first step is to get to the bus terminal in Latacunga by 11:00 AM.
+For bus travel to Black Sheep Inn, the first step is to get to the bus terminal in Latacunga.
 This is a straight forward morning bus ride from Quito.
 If you're travelling from farther away, you may need to spend the night in Latacunga.
 We have some recommendations for staying in Latacunga.
+It can take 6-8 hours to travel to the Black Sheep Inn from Quito by public transportation because of connections etc., but it will only cost about $5-$7 per person.
+Buses depart for Chugchilan from Latacunga at 7am, 11:30am, 11:45am and 3pm.

-Quito to Latacunga Buses leave every 40 minutes (or less) from Terminal Quitumbe, the terminal on the south side of Quito.
-The bus to Latacunga takes about 2 hours and costs about $1.50.
+Quito to Latacunga Buses leave every 30 minutes (or less) from Terminal Quitumbe, the terminal on the south side of Quito.
+The bus to Latacunga takes just over an hour and costs about $1.50.

 A taxi from New Town Quito to the Quitumbe Bus Terminal costs $10 to $15 and takes about 45 minutes depending on traffic.

-The bus from Latacunga to Chugchilán takes about 4 hours and costs about US$2.50.
+The bus from Latacunga to Chugchilán takes 2.5 to 3 hours and costs about US$2.50.
 Terminal Terrestre is located on the west side of the Pan American Highway, just south of the 5 de Junio Bridge.

 Latacunga Bus Terminal

-In general the journey take 4 hours by bus, but times vary widely on these trips.
+In general the journey takes 2.5 - 3 hours by bus, but times vary widely on these trips.

 Cooperativa Transportes Iliniza